The Culture & Architecture

 1:00 pm ~ St. Roch Cemetery Tour

-Step into New Orleans’ past with a guided tour of the historic St. Roch Cemetery.
-Explore the unique above-ground tombs, ornate sculptures, and private family vaults that reflect centuries of culture, faith, and tradition.
-Learn about the rich history of jazz funerals, why our dead are buried above ground, and the captivating stories of famous soldiers, musicians, and even Storyville madams who rest in our iconic “Cities of the Dead.”
+Step into New Orleans’ past with a guided tour of the historic St. Roch Cemetery led by Save Our Cemeteries, a department of the PRC.
+Explore the distinctive above-ground tombs, intricate sculptures, and private family vaults that reflect centuries of culture, faith, and tradition.
+Visit the St. Roch Chapel and its renowned shrine, where visitors have long left tokens of gratitude for answered prayers and miraculous healings.
+Along the way, learn about the history of jazz funerals, why the dead are buried above ground, and the captivating stories of notable soldiers, musicians, and even Storyville madams who rest in these iconic “Cities of the Dead.”

 St. Roch Cemetery